-When Travall approached me about reviewing their vehicle dog guards I thought it’s not really in my ‘niche‘, whatever that may be, but actually it would be really bloody useful and more importantly, make the kids a lot safer.
+When Travall approached me about reviewing their vehicle dog guards I thought it would be really useful and more importantly, make the kids a lot safer.
 No one wants a dog flying at them if we were to brake suddenly, or anything else for that matter – and actually it’s a pretty serious safety concern when you have things unsecured in the back of the car, which we do… The vast multitude of things that we require to take even a short trip anywhere just gets shoved in.

 This means we can take the dog and luggage, including things that he might want to investigate/eat if given the opportunity.
 The set up is perfect for travelling down to the grandparents for a few days, with his food safe in a separate compartment.

-We’ve been using the Travall dog guard for several months now.
+We’ve been using the Travall car dog guard for several months now.

 We’ve not had to remove it, adjust or tighten it, and the divider has come in and out several times no problem.
 I feel so much happier for it being there and knowing that the kids and the dog are safer and more secure.
 The dog doesn’t seem cramped at all and the buggy fits in the other side as shown below – this is actually pretty tidy for the state of our car, FYI.